joelchrono12/joelchrono12.ml/_posts/2021-06-30-adventures-with-ssh-git-and-rofi-scripts.md

 Hi there, chrono!
 You've successfully authenticated with the key named tilde.cafe, but Gitea does not provide shell access.
 ```

 And so, after countless useless commits and failed pushes, I got it, I just changed the pushurl to `tildegit:username/repo` and it all worked out fine!
+I did the same for GH.

 ## Using ssh-agent